 Testosterone and all its esters (cypionate, enanthate, propionate, undecanoate) are banned under WADA Class S1 — Anabolic Agents — at all times, both in-competition and out-of-competition.
 This applies to all delivery methods: injections, gels, creams, and oral preparations.

-Athletes with genuine, clinically diagnosed organic hypogonadism may apply for a Therapeutic Use Exemption (TUE), but the diagnostic bar is exceptionally high.
+Men with genuine, clinically diagnosed organic hypogonadism may apply for a TUE (therapeutic use exemption — official permission to use a banned substance for medical reasons), but the diagnostic bar is exceptionally high.
 WADA requires proof of organic pathology (structural or genetic), not functional or age-related decline.
 Previous anabolic steroid abuse universally disqualifies a TUE application.

-I've worked with competitive athletes navigating this intersection, and I understand the regulatory requirements intimately.
-If you're an athlete with suspected testosterone deficiency, the diagnostic workup and documentation must be meticulous from the outset.
+I have worked with competitive athletes navigating this intersection and understand the regulatory requirements well.
+If you are an athlete with suspected testosterone deficiency, the diagnostic workup and documentation must be meticulous from the outset.

 This page sits alongside our existing Varicocele and Sport guide as part of our athlete health resources.